 German roaches have a preference for warm, high moisture environments that can be difficult to find outdoors.
 As such, they are often attracted to homes due to the large variety of food and artificial warmth.
 They are typically found indoors in areas such as kitchens, laundry rooms, and bathrooms.
 While large numbers of roaches may be present in these areas, it is unlikely that you will see them out during the day due to their reclusive nature.

 Roaches have a wide and varied diet.
-Most species are skilled scavengers, and can consume a variety of different human foods, pet foods, other insects, and even atypical food sources such as book bindings.
+Most species are skilled scavengers and can consume a variety of different human foods, pet foods, other insects, and even atypical food sources such as book bindings.
 Due to this wide diet, almost any environment can sustain a roach population, and the only way to discourage their feeding is to keep any food sources sealed and clean up any messes promptly.
-If you have roach activity in a kitchen or pantry, you should carefully inspect any unsealed food as it may have been exposed to contaminates from roaches.
+If you have roach activity in a kitchen or pantry, you should carefully inspect any unsealed food as it may have been exposed to contaminants from roaches.

 At this point you may be wondering, how exactly can you tell if roaches are active in your home?